Stokes and skyrmion tensors and their application to structured light: Preliminary details

 Tensors, as opposed to the more familiar vector fields, were introduced into physics primarily for two reasons: the first is that they allow for the formulation of a simple coordinate-independent scalar product in the form of a scalar quantity; the second (and more important) reason is that they make possible the application of differential calculus in a coordinate-independent manner.
 It is for this reason that special relativity and, more importantly, general relativity are formulated in terms of tensor quantities \cite{Weinberg,Dirac,Schutz}.
+Tensors have a general applicability outside of relativity, however, and they are frequently employed in diverse areas of the physical sciences \cite{Jeffreys,Goodbody,KayTensors,Stephenson,Frankel}.

-The first thing to recall about tensors is that there are fundamentally two distinct types, the contravariant tensor (with raised indices) and the covariant tensor (lowered indices)~\cite{KayTensors}.
+The first thing to recall about tensors is that there are fundamentally two distinct types: the contravariant tensor (with raised indices) and the covariant tensor (lowered indices).
 The difference between these lies in the manner in which they transform under coordinate transformations.
 If we transform from the coordinates $x^i$ to $x'^j$ then the two types of tensor transform in different ways:

-This ensures that the scalar product (formed from a contravariant and a covariant tensor) is, indeed, coordinate independent:
+In each of these the index $\ell$ appears twice and so there is an implied summation over the three (general) coordinates.
+The forms of the two types of tensor ensures that the scalar product (formed from a contravariant and a covariant tensor) is, indeed, coordinate independent:

 It also means that, in contrast to vector components as we usually encounter them in optics, the components of $A'^j$ and $A'_\ell$ may have different dimensions and also different dimensions to the Cartesian components.
 For example, the azimuthal components of the contravariant and covariant tensors in cylindrical polar coordinates are